nimiq/developer-center/learn/protocol/equivocation-proofs.md

 ### Double vote proofs

 Validators are expected to vote block or _nil_ for a single Tendermint proposal per round and step.
 Voting for different proposals at the same block height, round, and step is considered a double vote, disrupting Tendermint's voting principle.
-The double vote proof is used to identify and penalize validators for their misbehavior.
+The double vote proof is used to identify and punish validators for their misbehavior.

 ```rust
 pub struct DoubleVoteProof {